-Material events that affected performance in 2020, were:
+Material events that affected performance in 2021, were:

-- In spite of the impact of the pandemic, MBI GWP only fell by 4% (2019: 5% increase) in MICL's largest market (UK).
-MBI GWP in mainland Europe fell by 27% (2019: 6% growth).
-MBI GWP in Other Countries fell by 17% (2019: 14% reduction) which mainly related to Brazil.
-All key MBI markets remained profitable; - GAP is only underwritten in the UK and GWP fell by 36% primarily as a result of the pandemic.
-Following rating action during 2018 and 2019 and due to the lower claims frequencies seen in the UK lockdowns, GAP produced an underwriting profit in 2020; - ACT was also significantly impacted by the pandemic, with GWP 56% down on 2019.
-However, claims frequencies were lower due to the pandemic and strong underwriting profits were produced; - WFP was restricted to two countries in 2020 and, therefore ,now represents a small part of MICL's overall portfolio.
-There were no losses that triggered the excess of loss cover and the combined WFP portfolio delivered a small underwriting profit; and - Assistance provided an underwriting surplus in line with prior years.
+- The impact of the pandemic was less marked than in the previous year.
+MBI GWP grew by 30% (2020: 4% decrease) in MICL's largest market (UK).
+MBI GWP in mainland Europe rose by 6% (2020: 27% decrease).
+MBI GWP in other countries grew by 23% (2020: 17% reduction) which mainly related to Turkey and China.
+All key MBI markets remained profitable. - GAP is only underwritten in the UK and GWP fell by 26% (2020: 36% fall) primarily as a result of the pandemic and an overall reduction in new vehicle production cause by the global semi-conductor shortage.
+Due to the lower claims frequencies seen in the UK lockdowns, and high used car residual values, GAP produced an underwriting profit in 2021. - ACT was less impacted by the pandemic during the period, with GWP 36% up on 2020 (2020: 56% fall); in part due to taking on significant clients.
+Claims frequencies trended up towards pre-pandemic levels and underwriting profits more in line with expectations were produced. - WFP was restricted to the UK market in 2021 and, therefore now represents a small part of MICL's overall portfolio.
+There were no losses that triggered the excess of loss cover, and the combined WFP portfolio delivered a small underwriting profit. - Assistance provided an underwriting surplus in line with prior years.